Relative elegance and cartesian cubes with one connection: Relatively elegant Reedy categories

 Intuitively, this means that any pair of lowering maps from the same object has a universal combination, the diagonal of their pushout.
 Of course, any elegant Reedy category is pre-elegant, so $\Simp$ is one example.
 Our motivating example is the (surjective, mono) Reedy structure on the category of finite inhabited semilattices, which is pre-elegant but not elegant.
 In \cref{sec:algebra-elegant-core}, we see this is an instance of a general class of examples: the (surjective, mono) Reedy structure on the category $\Alg{\CatT}_\lfin$ of finite algebras for a Lawvere theory $\CatT$ is always pre-elegant, but not necessarily elegant.

-The following lemma generalizes the fact that any lowering map in an elegant Reedy category is a split epi, with essentially the same proof as Bergner and Rezk's Proposition 3.8(3) \cite{bergner13}.
+The following lemma generalizes the fact that any lowering map in an elegant Reedy category is split epic, with essentially the same proof as Bergner and Rezk's Proposition 3.8(3) \cite{bergner13}.

 \begin{lemma} Let $\CatR$ be a pre-elegant Reedy category.
-Then any lowering map is an epimorphism. \end{lemma} \begin{proof} Consider a lowering map $e \co r \lowering s$.
-We take the pushout of $e$ with itself, then use its universal property to see that the legs of the pushout are split monomorphisms:
+Then any lowering map is epic. \end{lemma} \begin{proof} Consider a lowering map $e \co r \lowering s$.
+We take the pushout of $e$ with itself, then use its universal property to see that the legs of the pushout are split monic:

-Any split monomorphism is a raising map (\cref{split-epi-is-lowering}), so $f_0,f_1$ are isomorphisms.
-Thus $e$ is an epimorphism. \end{proof}
+Any split mono is a raising map (\cref{split-epi-is-lowering}), so $f_0,f_1$ are isomorphisms.
+Thus $e$ is epic. \end{proof}

 \begin{corollary} If $\CatR$ is a pre-elegant Reedy category, then isos act freely on lowering maps in $\CatR$.

 \end{corollary}